selvi-aras/RLT/README.md

 This repository provides the following:
 - TBA

+## Final Notes
+The following scripts are also available upon request:
+- Global optimization of the original convex maximization problems via global optimization solvers
+- Our simulation codes where we iteratively call the optimization functions provided here to randomly generate problems, solve them, save the solutions, and plot the results.

 ## Thank You
 Thank you for your interest in our work.
 If you found this work useful in your research and/or applications, please star this repository and cite: